briebug/ngrx-auto-entity/QUICKSTART.md

 }
 ```

-And make sure you register the state and reducer in your main state code:
+And make sure you register the state and reducer in your app or feature state code:

 ```typescript
 import { routerReducer } from '@ngrx/router-store';